Hoffmanation/spring-boot-geolocation-api/README.md

 # Geo Resolver Application
-Java Spring-Boot 2 application for Geolocation API services, originally designed for Gollgi.com and released in 2020 as an open source project.
+Java Spring-Boot 2 application for Geolocation Resolver API services<br>
+Originally designed for [Gollgi.com](https://play.google.com/store/apps/details?id=com.gollgi.android&pli=1) and released in 2021 as an open source project.<br>
-On API's invocation Geo-Resolver engine will retrieve the richest location results from a list of Geolocation providers.
+On API's invocation Geo-Resolver engine will retrieve the richest location results from a list of Geolocation providers.<br>
-Demo can be found in this link https://oren-hoffman.com/geo-resolver/
+Demo can be found in the following link https://oren-hoffman.com/geo-resolver/

 ## Geo Resolver API REST Endpoints
 - '/secured/get-location-by-resolver/{address}/{resolver}'